NREL/REopt_API/docker-readme.md

 docker exec -it <container-name> /bin/bash
 ```
 where container names can be found via `docker ps`.
 For more see the [Docker documentation](https://docs.docker.com/).

+For instructions on running tests when logged into the `celery` container see [Testing the REopt API](https://github.com/NREL/reopt_api/wiki/Testing-the-REopt-API).